 Learn How to Become a Paralegal in New York

-Paralegals who wish to work in New York or New York City should understand the as a state, New York adheres to the ABA’s (the American Bar Association) model that offers guidance as to the roles of responsibilities of lawyer and non-lawyer assistants.
+Paralegals who wish to work in New York or New York City should understand that as a state, New York adheres to the ABA’s (the American Bar Association) model that offers guidance as to the roles of responsibilities of lawyers and non-lawyer assistants.

 According to the ABA’s Rule 5.3, of which New York seeks to comply, lawyers are tasked with the responsibility of supervising all paraprofessionals under their supervision, which ultimately includes ongoing education regarding matters of confidentiality and ethics.